-We are also investigating CR845/difelikefalin for the treatment of pain in an acute care setting.
+We also investigated CR845/difelikefalin for the treatment of pain in an acute care setting.
 CR845/difelikefalin is designed to provide pain relief without stimulating mu opioid receptors and therefore potentially without mu opioid-related side effects, such as nausea, vomiting, respiratory depression and euphoria.